hiddentao/gulp-server-livereload/README.md

 **This is a fork of [gulp-webserver](https://github.com/schickling/gulp-webserver)**.
 This version uses [socket.io](http://socket.io) instead of [tiny-lr](https://github.com/mklabs/tiny-lr) so that the livereload mechanism works even if your browser does not support WebSockets (PhoneGap developers rejoice!).

+It also captures `window.console` output from the client-side and transmits it to the back-end for display.
+This is useful for when testing from Phonegap, etc.

 ## Installation

 ```sh